01 of 08

 Note: The edges of the cement board should be no closer than 8 inches to the joints in the subflooring.
 This is called "staggering" the joints and makes for a stronger tile base.Continue to 4 of 8 below.

 04 of 08

 Fasten the cement board sheet to the subfloor with 1 1/4-inch cement board screws.
-These are specially coated, corrosion-resistant screws that have notches under their heads that help the screw burrow into the board so the head sits flush with the panel.
+These are specially coated, corrosion-resistant screws that have notches under their heads that help the screws burrow into the board so the heads sit flush with the panel.
 Don't use regular drywall or wood screws, which corrode in cement board.
 Drive the screws every 8 inches along the edges and in the field of the panel.Continue to 5 of 8 below.

 05 of 08